 can be toxic and cause poisoning.

-What to Do: With all of this in mind, winterizing a Yorkie should involve snow shoes or boots to protect against both freezing surfaces and chemicals.
-Boots for Yorkies will also give a dog much better traction on slippery, icy areas.
+What to Do: With all of this in mind, winterizing a Yorkie should involve a high quality paw wax or snow shoes or boots to protect against both freezing surfaces and chemicals.
+Both of these options will give a Yorkie better traction and will protect the paw from the harsh winter elements.

 It can help to have your dog practice wearing them inside the home a few times before heading outside.
 Be sure to act happy and give lots of praise as he walks around and becomes accustomed to them.
 Seeing you act excited and enthusiastic is often all a Yorkie needs to want to show off his foot protection.